Reasno/blog/content/posts/options-have-a-toll.md

 - B. I think functional API generally are more expressive compared to the old one.

-However I would like to provide a counter argument to a very point the maintainers of Vue made.
+However I would like to provide a counter argument to a very point the defender of RFC made.

 "The api is purely additive"/"Nothing is being taken away"